wwoods/job_stream/README.md

 ```

-Neat, huh?
 Or for more of a real-world example, if we wanted line counts for all of the files in a directory:

 ```python
 # Import the inline library of job_stream (works for 99% of cases and produces code